mumahendras3/configs-scripts/README.md

-# My config files and scripts
+# My configuration files and scripts
 All configuration files and scripts that I use